lh-js/knot-react/src/hooks/useHello/index.md

 ## useHello

-This is an example hooks.
+This is an example hook.

 ```jsx
 import { useHello } from 'knot-react';